Uyanga Soum Secondary School Latrine Project – Mongolia

 Uyanga Soum is large Mongolian community of over 10,000 people and a student population of 1,300 pupils.
 The entire community lives in either a wooden or Mongolian ger (yurt).
 There is 24-hour electricity (with the occasional power loss) and cell phone service available throughout the residential area, but no running water is available anywhere, with the exception of a single shower house.

-Most people in Uyanga work as either a herder or miner in an unofficial mine 30 minutes away from the residential center.
+Most people in Uyanga work as either a herder or miners in an unofficial mine 30 minutes away from the residential center.
 The area is rich in gold and copper deposits.
 Others run small stores, provide transportation services, work in banks, or are civil servants.

 Mongolia is subject to harsh winters where the ground is frozen for over six months of the year.
 Fecal matter freezes and collects rather than deteriorates.
 Every year a large pile of frozen feces collects and peeks out of the squatting hole.